NENUpythoner/DepCSD/README.md

 # DepCSD
 This repository is a detailed description of the article "Depth-Conditioned Self-Supervised Dehazing for Real Scenes"

-Currently, this repository only displays high-definition photos in the article, and the experimental code will be made public later.
+# Image
+In the directory "Image", all high-definition pictures displayed in the article are provided for readers to review.

+# Code
+We will release the detailed code needed to reproduce the experimental part of the article later.